cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 Problem
 ----------------------------------------------------------------------

-I will be working with my team to create
+I will be working with my team to create a 3D scatterplot of a vast amount of genomic sequence data from Indiana University's biology department using a visualization tool called PlotViz.

 Design